Divorce Mediation

 Divorce Mediation Reduces the Pain and Expense Of Divorce

 Mediation is a great tool that is much quicker and cheaper than the legal system.
+You can start at any point in your case – ideally at the beginning but it is never too late to start.

 A mediated agreement is much more flexible and can go into much greater detail than anything a judge would order.